12 Home Remedies for Whiter Teeth

 - Visit your dentist every six months.
 Yes, many home remedies are effective and affordable as listed here, but nothing can replace a proper oral checkup with your dentist.

 So now we know how you can conveniently brighten up your smile using at-home products and how you can avoid stained teeth in the first place.
 But what if you need something more drastic…ASAP…but still can’t afford to get in-office treatment?

 There are many dental bleaching products out there for every budget.
 Are they safe?
 If they’re professionally dispensed or store-bought, then generally, yes.

 Just be sure to use carefully as directed and watch out for signs of irritation.

 Be careful when buying these products.
 Do your due diligence and check the products sold online.
 Check information about the seller, manufacturer and ingredients.

 Are they effective?
 Well, it would really depend on how stained your teeth are and on the product’s reliability.

 Long-term results: Linda Dyett of Consumer Guide to Dentistry says that, surprisingly, many dental professionals believe that dentist-prescribed products or systems can be more successful than in-office treatments in the long run.
 It’s primarily because of their ongoing use and regular application.

-A wide array of choices: There are just so many products, natural or lab-created, to choose from.
+A wide array of choices: There are lots of options to choose from.
+It can be natural or synthetic.
 We’ll talk about some of them later.